Hendrix-CS/csci235/index.md

 * If the student submits the revisions by the agreed deadline, the revised project will receive a passing grade.

 ## <a name="latedays">Late Policy</a>
-If a student needs an extension, the instructor must be notified by email by 4 pm on the day prior to the due date.
+If a student needs an extension, the instructor must be notified by email or Microsoft Teams message by 4 pm on the day prior to the due date.
 This notification email must state the duration of the requested extension.
 The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted.